qcfu-bu/gradescope_lean/README.md

 ## Usage
 The autograder expects a `solution.lean` file that acts as a specification for grading.
-The solution file not need to be completed (i.e. proofs can contain `sorry`).
+The solution file does not need to be completed (i.e. proofs can contain `sorry`).

 Example `solution.lean`: